-For an example look at the below worksheet preview.
+For example, look at the below worksheet preview.

-As of now, the active cell is A1 cell to go to the last row of this column we need to simply press the shortcut key “Ctrl + Down Arrow” this will take you to the last row in the selected cell column.
+The active cell is the A1 cell.
+To go to the last row of this column, we need to press the shortcut key “Ctrl + Down Arrow.”
+It will take us to the last row in the selected cell column.

-But one thing you need to know about this shortcut is it will take you to the last used cell without cell break.
+But one thing we need to know about this shortcut is it will take us to the last used cell without a cell break.

-For an example look at the below data preview.
+For example, look at the below data preview.

-This shortcut key will go to the last used cell without any cell breaks.
-For an example look at the below data preview.
+This shortcut key will go to the last used cell without cell breaks.
+For example, look at the below data preview.

-Often time we don’t want users to use all the rows rather we want them to work with a specific range of cells or rows.
-This can be done by using multiple methods, below are the methods to restrict user action to specific rows.
+Often, we do not want users to use all the rows.
+Rather, we want them to work with a specific range of cells or rows.
+We can do this by using multiple methods.
+Below are the ways to restrict user action to particular rows.

 Using Hide Method

-For example, if you want to allow a user to work with the first ten rows of the data then we can hide remaining rows except for the first 10 rows.
+For example, if we want to allow a user to work with the first ten rows of the data, we can hide the remaining rows except for the first 10 rows.

-This will hide all the selected rows and the user can see only 10 rows.
+- It will hide all the selected rows, and the user can see only 10 rows.

-After selecting a number of rows to be hidden simply press the shortcut key “Ctrl + 9”.
-(Number 9 should be from keyboard number not from number pad of the keyboard).
+After selecting several rows to be hidden, press the shortcut key “Ctrl + 9” (Number 9 should be from the keyboard number, not from the number pad of the keyboard).
 It will simply hide the rows.